 A Framework Agreement on Georgia's participation in common security and defence policy (CSDP) operations took effect in March 2014.
 Georgia is already involved in 2 operations:

 The EU opened a visa dialogue with Georgia in June 2012, and a Visa Liberalisation Action Plan was presented in early 2013.
 Work on implementing the second phase of the Action Plan is expected to begin in autumn 2014.

 The main EU cooperation objectives, policy responses and priority areas are set out in the Single Support Framework of June 2014.
 The main sectors for EU assistance are:

 Georgia's indicative financial allocation for 2014 - 2017 is €335 – 410 million.
 The country received a total of €452.1 million in EU assistance between 2007 and 2013.

-European Union assistance to Georgia mainly takes the form of Annual Action Programmes under the European Neighbourhood and Partnership Instrument (ENPI).
-Other funding sources are the thematic assistance programmes which focus on specific sectors such as human rights or civil society are another source of funding.
+Most EU assistance to Georgia is channelled through Annual Action Programmes under the European Neighbourhood and Partnership Instrument (ENPI).
+The thematic assistance programmes focusing on specific sectors such as human rights or civil society are another source of funding.

-Georgia is also part of the Eastern Partnership since its launch in 2009.
-Under this initiative, closer political association and economic integration with the EU is being promoted by encouraging governments to reform and by strengthening civil society's role in the development process.
+Georgia has also been part of the Eastern Partnership since its launch in 2009.
+This initiative promotes closer political association and economic integration with the EU by encouraging governments to reform and by strengthening the role of civil society in development.